Docs / Platform Overview

-What the hosted app proves
+The hosted app

 What you can bring